President, MLB Network

-Since its launch, MLB Network has received accolades for its coverage of the biggest events and headlines in baseball, including Spring Training, the trade deadline, All-Star Game, Postseason and World Series.
-In that time, MLB Network has been honored with a total of 12 Sports Emmy Awards and 37 nominations by the National Academy of Television Arts and Sciences, including consecutive Outstanding Daily Studio Show honors in 2012, 2011 and 2010 for MLB Network's signature program, "MLB Tonight."
+Since its record-setting launch in 50 million homes in 2009, MLB Network has received accolades for its coverage of the biggest events and headlines in baseball, including Spring Training, the trade deadline, All-Star Game, Postseason and World Series.
+In that time, MLB Network has been honored with a total of 17 Sports Emmy Awards and 51 nominations by the National Academy of Television Arts and Sciences, including consecutive Outstanding Daily Studio Show honors in 2010, 2011 and 2012 for MLB Network's signature program, "MLB Tonight."

-Petitti currently resides with his family in Irvington, N.Y.
+McGlarry resides with his family in New York City.

 Senior Vice President, Marketing & Promotion